Doctoral Internship Program Application Process

 APPIC Application for Psychology Internships (AAPI).
 In order for us to receive your application, you will need to select the University of Southern California, Student Counseling Services as a “designated” site.

-- The online AAPI application should include your cover letter in which you discuss your goals for the internship and why you think you would be a good match for our Center, given your goals, interests and abilities.
+- The online AAPI application should include your cover letter in which you discuss your goals, interests and experiences and why you think you would be a good match for our Center.

 - Official copy of graduate transcripts

-- Three letters of recommendation from former clinical supervisors.
+- Three letters of recommendation from former or current clinical supervisors who have direct knowledge of your clinical skills.

 The cover letter as well as the letters of recommendation should be addressed to: